Alqor-UG/qlued/docs/guides/gen_guide.md

 https://qlued.alqor.io/api/v2/fermions/post_job/
 ``

-!!! note
+### The API

 A automatically generated documentation of the API can be found [here](https://qlued.alqor.io/api/v2/docs).

-### The API

-Now we explain different view functions and their purpose :
+Here, we explain different view functions and their purpose in slightly more detail:

 * **The `get_config` view** : This function returns a JSON dictionary containing the backend capabilities and details.
 At the moment this is relevant only for the Qiskit plugin as the pennylane plugin does not make use of it.
 * **The `post_job` view** : This function extracts the JSON dictionary describing a potential experiment from a HTTP request.
 The extracted job_JSON is dumped onto **Dropbox** for further processing.
 It then responds with another JSON dictionary which has a ``job_id`` key.
 This job_id is important to query the server for results of the experiment later on.
 A typical JSON response from the server has the following schema: